 Kids ActivitiesChick Rose School of Bluegrass

-Band ScrambleBand Scramble Details You can sign up for the band scramble in the lobby of the auditorium anytime up until 11:10am on Saturday.
-Band assignments will be announced at 11:15am on Saturday (also in the lobby of the auditorium) Participants have 40 minutes to prepare 2 songs/tunes.
-Participants will perform their tunes at a contest ...Read More
+Band ScrambleDetails Sign-up to be in the band scramble any time after 10am on Saturday.
+The signup sheet will be located at the Showcase stage.
+Band assignments will be announced at 3:40 on Saturday.
+Participants have 40 minutes to prepare one song /one tune.
+Participants will perform their tunes at a contest performance on the ...Read More

 A whole lot of folks meet up at Bluegrass From the Forest and end up creating wonderful song arrangements.
 Some even bring their original tunes.
 How about getting up and sharing them at our Open Mic?
-It’s so much of fun and there is lots of support from fellow ...Read More
+It’s so much of fun and there is lots of support from fellow festival ...Read More

 What could be better than free hotdogs at midnight at a festival?
 It’s pretty great.
-You probably ate like, five or six hours earlier, you still have a good four hours of jamming ...Read More
+You probably ate like, five or six hours earlier, you still have a good four hours of jamming to ...Read More

 If you’re new to bluegrass festivals, one of the best things about them is the jamming.
 Out in the camping area, folks set up for the weekend and settle down for some pickin’ and grinnin’.